prof3ssorSt3v3/mad9034/docs/deliverables/README.md

 ::: warning Submission Requirements

 All your work for the warm-up project and for the major project will be done in Figma.
-However, for all the graded deliverables, you must submit a PDF of your Figma work to Brightspace.
-Professors will look at Figma, but they will only mark the deliverable that was submitted in Brightspace on the specified due date.
+For group work, ensure that all the members of the group have edit rights to the file.
+For all assignments, your professors need edit rights to your Figma file.
+Sometimes you will also use a FigJam file in addition to the main Figma file.
+Make sure professors also have access to the FigJam file and submit both in Brightspace.
 :::

 ## Warm-up Project